MichaelMKKelly/LocalDeck-Review/README.md

 ## Should I buy this device?

 I would say this product is designed for an intermediate and higher level home assistant user.
-It does seem to be in a bit of a strange place of tyring to cater to both those that want it to "just work" and those that want to tinker with it. and ends up somewhere in the middle.
+It does seem to be in a bit of a strange place of tyring to cater to both those that want it to "just work" and those that want to tinker with it.
+It ends up somewhere in the middle.

 If you have a working knowledge of home assistant and ESPHome devices then you will have no issues using this device. if you have a very basic home automation setup then this is not as plug and play as some other smart switches might be.